acmpesuecc/ACM-website/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Clone this repo and then open you termial to the directory, use
+Clone this repo and then open your termial to the directory, use
 ```bash
 cd directorypath